A Deep Ritz Method for High-Dimensional Steady States of the Cahn-Hilliard Equation

 In this setting, the total loss reduces to

 where $\mathcal{L}_i$ and $\mathcal{L}_m$ are defined the same as in \eqref{L_energy} and \eqref{L_mass}, respectively, in the previous subsection.

+Starting from the random initialization shown in Figure \ref{1d_eg2}(a), we compute the non-trivial steady-state solution, depicted as the red line in Figure \ref{1d_eg2}(b).
+For comparison, we also calculate the steady state using the finite difference method (FDM), shown as the black dashed line in Figure \ref{1d_eg2}(b).
+A phase shift is observed due to the periodic boundary condition.
+In the FDM computations, the number of mesh points is $N=101$ and the time step size is $\Delta t = 0.001$.
+Figure \ref{1d_eg2} (c) shows the point-wise absolute error between $\phi_{\mathrm{DL}}$ and $\phi_{\mathrm{FDM}}$ after translational alignment.
+The absolute $L^2$ error between them is $0.0124$; see Table \ref{L2_L_infty_error}.
+To validate the correctness of the interface thickness for the given $\varepsilon$, we plot the analytical tanh-type structure of the Cahn-Hilliard equation for the one-dimensional case for comparison:

-The non-trivial steady-state solution is computed in this formulation, shown as in Figure \ref{1d_eg2}(b), starting from the random initialization shown in Figure \ref{1d_eg2}(a).
-The corresponding free energy of the steady state is approximately $0.0743$, which is lower than that of the trivial solution.
+shown as the blue dashed line in Figure \ref{1d_eg2}(b).
+Good agreement is observed with the numerical solution at the interface, confirming the correct interface thickness.
+The corresponding free energy of the non-trivial steady state is approximately $0.074945$, with a relative error of $10^{-5}$ compared to the energy obtained by FDM; see Table \ref{Relative_erro_egy}.